openslide/openslide/README.txt

 Features
 ========

-The library can read Trestle and Aperio formats.
-Some Hamamatsu files can also be read.
+The library can read Trestle, Aperio, and Hamamatsu formats.

 How to build?